 Although the exact origin of the Ice Bucket Challenge is still debated, Pete Frates, a minor league baseball star was one of the inspirations behind it.
 He was diagnosed with ALS in 2012.
-Two years after his diagnosis, he became instrumental in promoting the challenge to friends and family, and later challenged President Obama, Fortune 500 CEOs and then-Major League Baseball Commissioner Bud Selig to raise awareness of ALS and support ALS research.
-Sadly, he passed away on Monday, December 9, at the age of 34.
-To honor Frates’ memory and courageous battle against ALS, we wanted to review just what made the Ice Bucket Challenge so effective.
+Two years after his diagnosis, he became instrumental in promoting the challenge to friends and family.
+He later challenged President Obama, Fortune 500 CEOs and then-Major League Baseball Commissioner Bud Selig to raise awareness of ALS and support ALS research.

 First, it was a great example of how the sharing economy had further evolved individual fundraising into a peer-to-peer model.
 Millions of people passed the “challenge” along to others, and it wasn’t just millennials.